WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 teaching: 60
 exercises: 30
 questions:
-- "What is a scheduler, and why are they used?"
+- "What is a resource manager, a scheduler, and a workload manager?"
 - "How do we submit a job on an HPC cluster?"
 objectives:
 - "Submit a job and have it completed successfully."